 Alternatives 2-4 are not expected to differ markedly from a physical and/or biological effects perspective from Alternative 1, in that the overall commercial ACL for Gulf migratory group king mackerel is still expected to be harvested.
-The history of landings shown in Table 2.8.1 suggests that the recreational sector is not likely to land its allocation in the near future, barring a marked increase in fishing effort.
 Since king mackerel are migratory in nature, the location of harvest becomes less critical from a biological standpoint compared to the quantity of fish harvested.